zgtruchlewski/zgtruchlewski.github.io/_posts/2020-09-08-stats-lexicon.md

 has-code: true
 ---

-Many statistical terms are daunting.
-They can quickly become confusing.
+Many statistical terms are daunting and can quickly become confusing.
 Even scholars themselves do not agree on what some mean.
 Try asking what a [p-value is at a conference](https://fivethirtyeight.com/features/not-even-scientists-can-easily-explain-p-values/) or, if you want to see academics practice kung-fu, ask them whether one should use fixed or random effects (safety not guaranteed).
 Many concepts sound alike and statistical learners end up feeling like reading a Russian novel: who is Alexandra Petrovna again?
 And what is her relation to Peter Alexandrovitch?
 Sometimes, it is even hard to distinguish statistical concepts from expletives used by [Captain Haddock](https://en.wikipedia.org/wiki/Captain_Haddock#Expletives).
 Being a non-native speaker compounds these difficulties.
-For instance, what does "significant" mean?

 I have not yet come across a statistical book with an accessible glossary.
-So I hope this simple dictionary (work-in-progress!) will help you (and me) to survive the life statistical.
-Let me know where I can improve it!
-Use this dictionary at your own peril.
+So I hope this simple dictionary (slowly updated, work-in-progress!) will help you (and me) to survive the life statistical.
+Let me know where I can improve it! <!-- Use this dictionary at your own peril.
+ -->
 <!-- "“Unfortunately, I have yet to find a single person who can explain what ignorability means in a language spoken by those who need to make this assumption or assess its plausibility in a given problem.”
 (The book of Why, p.
 281)."

 Imai 2010 (focus on NDE - fn 3) vs. Balckwell (focus on CDE)